joann-camacho/create-domain-name-users/README.md

 ***Setup Remote Desktop for non-administrative users on Client-1 and Create a bunch of additional users and attempt to log into client-1 with one of the users***

-- Step 1: Log into **Client-1** as mydomain.com\jane_admin.
+- Step 1: Log into **Client-1** as mydomain.com\jane_doe.
 Open system properties and set up Remote Desktop configuration to allow “domain users” access to the remote desktop.
-- Step 2: Log in to **DC-1** as jane_admin.
+- Step 2: Log into **DC-1** as jane_doe (admin).
+Open PowerShell_ISE as an administrator create a new File and paste the contents of the [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into it.
-- Step 3: Open PowerShell_ISE as an administrator.
-Create a new File and paste the contents of the [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into it.
-Run the script and observe the accounts being created.
+- Step 3: Run the script and observe the accounts being created.
 - Step 4: Open ADUC and observe the accounts in the appropriate OU　(_EMPLOYEES).
 Attempt to log into Client-1 with one of the accounts (take note of the password in the script)